sstalsberg/OCR-Extract-Credits/README.md

 pip install pytesseract
 pip install pillow
 ```
-And install Tesseract on your machine
+Then install Tesseract on your machine.

 For Windows, you can download the installer from the following link: https://github.com/UB-Mannheim/tesseract/wiki

 For Linux, you can install it using the package manager.
 For example, on Ubuntu or Debian: